Research and Data

 Research Projects on North Carolina Wetlands

-Scientists working for North Carolina Division of Water Resources during the past 18 years have completed over 20 major research projects – gathering information about and benefiting North Carolina’s wetlands.
+Scientists working for the North Carolina Division of Water Resources during the past 18 years have completed over 20 major research projects – gathering information about and benefiting North Carolina’s wetlands.
 Over 200 wetland sites have been studied, representing 11 different types of wetlands.

 A wide range of parameters (e.g., water levels/hydrology, water chemistry, soil chemistry, plants, macroinvertebrates, amphibians, surrounding land use) have been measured depending on the research questions being addressed.